 To assist both regulatory entities and applicants, the DOJ's Integrated Voice Response system accepts inquiries and provides a status.
 Directions for use of this automated telephone service are below in Step Four 4 - Retrieve Results.

-In addition, an email address, email@example.com , is available to regulatory entities requiring assistance with:
+In addition, an email address, firstname.lastname@example.org, is available to a Custodian of Records, the DOJ's primary contact for a regulatory entity that is requiring assistance with:

 - Rejected fingerprint images;